sylvaindubus/wikimorty/README.md

 # WikiMorty

+## 🏠 Presentation

+This simple React SPA just displays Rick & Morty's characters, thanks to this cool [API](https://rickandmortyapi.com/documentation/). 👍

+## 🤖 Technologies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It includes serveral technologies:

+- TypeScript
+- GraphQL
+- Redux / React Router
+- Styled Components

-## Available Scripts
+## ⚙️ Available Scripts

 In the project directory, you can run: